RichMorin/SPARQLy-GUIs/docs/wish_list.markdown

 * The `layouts` script generates specific layouts, based on `_potions/*.yml`.
-  It attempts to use the requested type (eg, `dev`), but falls back to other types if need be.
+  It attempts to use the requested type (eg, `dev`, `prod`), bailing out if it can't find the needed information, etc.

-* Internal libraries are used in CoffeeScript form.
+* Internal libraries are loaded in full CoffeeScript form and compiled on the client.